This course runs every other year. Its next run will be in January 2025.

 Activities at fixed times

-There may be some activities scheduled at a fixed time, such as online meetings with your tutor or assessments with deadlines.
+There may be some activities scheduled at fixed times, such as online meetings with your tutor or assessments with deadlines.
 But otherwise, you can access and work through the course at your convenience.

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors throughout your course.
+You’ll have contact with your course coordinator throughout your course.
 This could be by email, MyAberdeen, online call, or phone.
 You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond: